Stingrays (Cell-Site Simulators): An In-Depth Analysis

 Harris's Hailstorm

 Developed as a 4G/LTE-compatible upgrade to the Stingray, allowing IMSI capture on LTE networks without always defaulting to 2G.
 Often sold as an add-on to agencies with existing StingRay II units to keep pace with cellular network upgrades.
+The system costs approximately $169,000 per unit and includes advanced location tracking capabilities with precision up to 1-2 meters in urban environments.

 Cobham's "Evolve" Series

 According to leaked brochures, some modern systems (e.g. Cobham's "Evolve" series) initially lacked LTE attack capability but later added support for LTE identification and denial-of-service features.
+The system uses directional antennas and advanced signal processing to simultaneously monitor multiple bands and can be deployed in vehicles, aircraft, or portable configurations for maximum flexibility in surveillance operations.

 5G-Compatible Systems

 Even with 5G's improved protections such as the Subscriber Permanent Identifier (SUPI) being transmitted only in encrypted form, researchers have demonstrated that active Stingray-style attacks are still possible by exploiting implementation vulnerabilities.
+These next-generation systems incorporate machine learning algorithms to identify specific devices even when using randomized identifiers and can potentially exploit side-channel weaknesses in the 5G authentication process.

 Data Collected by Stingrays